-- additional activities such as specialist tuition e.g. French lessons, yoga, trips etc. - consumables such as sun cream, wipes, nappies etc. - meals and snacks advises that providers can charge for meals and snacks as part of a funded entitlement place and they can also charge for consumables such as nappies or sun cream and for services such as trips and musical tuition.
-Providers should be mindful of the impact of additional charges, especially on the most disadvantaged parents.
-Where parents are unable to pay for meals and consumables, providers who choose to offer the free entitlements are responsible for setting their own policy on providing parents with options for alternatives to additional charges, including waiving or reducing the cost of meals and snacks or allowing parents to supply their own meals.
+- > additional activities such as specialist tuition e.g. French lessons, yoga, trips etc. - ➢ consumables such as sun cream, wipes, nappies etc. - meals and snacks advises that providers can charge for meals and snacks as part of a funded entitlement place and they can also charge for consumables such as nappies or sun cream and for services such as trips and musical tuition.
+Providers should be mindful of the impact of charges on families, particularly the most disadvantaged.
+Providers who choose to offer the free entitlements, are responsible for setting a policy on providing parents with options for alternatives to additional charges.
+This policy must offer reasonable alternatives that allow parents to access the entitlement for free, including allowing parents to supply their own, or waiving the cost of these items.